 It’s that simple to build a picnic table – Video!

-How to build a picnic table with backrests
+Step 1: How to build the picnic table frames

 The first step of the outdoor project is to build the legs for the 6′ picnic table.
 As you can easily see in the diagram, you need to make 30 degree cuts to both ends of the 2×4 legs.
-Smooth the edges with sandpaper.
+Next, smooth the edges with sandpaper.

 Lay the 2×6 tabletop slats on a level surface.
-Place 1/4″ plywood pieces between the slats so you can create even gaps.
+Also, place 1/4″ plywood pieces between the slats so you can create even gaps.
 Fit the supports to the slats and then place them equally spaced.
-Insert 2 1/2″ screws to secure the supports into place tightly.
+Additionally, insert 2 1/2″ screws to secure the supports into place tightly.

 Align the seat supports to the legs and then clamp them into place tightly.
 Drill two pilot holes through the braces and through the legs, for each joint.
 Insert 3 1/2″ carriage bolts to lock the components together tightly.
 Use a spirit level to plumb the seat supports horizontally.